breelowdermilk/bree-lowdermilk-site/CONTRIBUTING.md

 - Implement UI features and interactions
 - Handle content ingestion scripts
 - Build specific page templates
+ - Confirm the current branch with the user; default to `main` unless stated

 ### Shared Responsibilities
 Both assistants should: